-'''

-The fact that

-a relationship changes

-for the worse

-does not necessarily

-indicate

-• relapse or

-• stagnation.

-It [i.e., a relationship changing for the worse]

-may be a

-necessary,

-• temporary

-reaction

-to an

-• unhealthy submissiveness,

-to the

-• craving for affection,

-or to

-• any other

-one-sided

-• neurotic

-bondage.

-Before

-a healthy relationship

-can come into being

-between two people

-who have been tied together

-by a variety of mutual distortions,

-such a

-temporary

-• outer or

-• inner

-storm [i.e., the storm of a relationship changing for the worse]

-may fulfill

-the same balancing function

-that an

-• electric storm or

-• earthquake

-fulfills in nature.

-'''
+ANSWER: This is again one of those questions that cannot be answered with a "yes" or "no." Both a changing relationship and the desire for variety may indicate healthy or unhealthy motives.
+Often it is a combination of both, though one side may be predominant.
+One must beware of oversimplification.
+The fact that a relationship changes for the worse does not necessarily indicate relapse or stagnation.
+It may be a necessary, temporary reaction to an unhealthy submissiveness, to the craving for affection, or to any other one-sided neurotic bondage.
+Before a healthy relationship can come into being between two people who have been tied together by a variety of mutual distortions, such a temporary outer or inner storm may fulfill the same balancing function that an electric storm or earthquake fulfills in nature.